iWillChangeMyNameLater/theFridge/public/README.txt

     Helped format HTML and CSS pages

 Tomi Akindele
-    updated About Us HTML and CSS
+    About Us HTML and CSS
+    not-21 HTML and CSS

 Directions:
     After downloading source code run the command npm start in the command line